You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Potassium Chloride 40meq In Plastic Container is a drug marketed by Baxter Hlthcare and Otsuka Icu Medcl and is included in two NDAs.

 The generic ingredient in POTASSIUM CHLORIDE 40MEQ IN PLASTIC CONTAINER is potassium chloride.
 There are two hundred and forty drug master file entries for this compound.
-Eighty-five suppliers are listed for this compound.
+Eighty-one suppliers are listed for this compound.
 Additional details are available on the potassium chloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Potassium Chloride 40meq In Plastic Container